In the Night Sky

 • Tickets must be booked in advance and cannot be purchased on the door.

-• Please ensure you specify any dietary requirements at the time of booking, and arrive in good time ready for supper which will be served at 6:30pm.
+• Please ensure you specify your supper preferences and any dietary requirements for each ticket holder at the time of booking,

-• Doors open at 6pm, supper starts at 6:30pm, and drinks and refreshments will be available to purchase from the Nectary Restaurant between 6pm – 7pm.
+• Please arrive in good time ready for supper which will be served at 6:30pm.
+Doors open at 6pm, supper starts at 6:30pm, and drinks and refreshments will be available to purchase from the Nectary Restaurant between 6pm – 7pm.
 The event will finish at approximately 9pm.

 • The evening will include a talk lasting approximately 1 hour, followed by stargazing with “Go To” telescope with an attending astronomer, and laser guided naked eye stargazing and constellation spotting if the weather is clear.
 If the weather is inclement, a virtual sky projection for guided star hopping and storytelling of the constellations will be available.
 Lastly, customers can take part in a Virtual Reality Showtime System to finish their journey into the starry skies (this is an optional activity, included in the ticket price).